Commencement '23 Information -- CLICK HERE --

 Be informed!
 Try to be as informed as possible about the accreditation process.
 This helps to ensure that everyone is working towards a common cause and understands the importance of the accreditation process.
 A great way to stay informed is to attend HLC Forums, review videos and other material produced and sent to the campus periodically, and join a committee.

-Provide support as appropriate in all areas of concern: Although we all have our own clearly defined responsibilities at HU, areas of concern are fairly general and touch on all aspects of institutional functioning.
+Provide support as appropriate in all areas of concern: Although we all have our own clearly defined responsibilities at NMHU, areas of concern are fairly general and touch on all aspects of institutional functioning.
 Any point of contact we make with potential students or with current students can help in our recruitment and enrollment efforts.
 We can all work together to help ensure fiscal responsibility in all areas of university functioning.
 Timely and thorough participation in institutional planning and assessment efforts will help with all areas of concern.

 HLC’s mission is to assure and advance the quality of higher learning.
 It is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation.
 The institutions HLC accredits include public, private not-for-profit, and proprietary institutions at degree levels from the associate’s through the doctoral degree level and from small, specialized institutions through large research universities.